kaBeech/advent-of-code-solutions/2022-Deno-Thorough/Day12/retrospective.md

 # Ideas for possible future implementation

+### Modularize and decouple code

+Right now, Explorer is tightly coupled to getAdjacentTiles() and survey().
+In the future, I'd like to have my code less tightly coupled

 ### Make an app that randomly assigns modifications to Advent Of Code challenges

 This is tangential to this whole topic, but while working on this I realized it would be fun to add additional modifications to these Advent Of Code puzzles for an extra challenge.
 Modifications like "Complete this puzzle in a language you've never used before" and "Complete this puzzle without reassigning any variables"